-Elijah, on his way to Bethel, tells Elisha to stay behind in Gilgal.
+In 2 Kings 2 we’re with Elijah, and his successor Elisha, travelling from Gilgal to Bethel, where Elijah tells Elisha to stay back in Gilgal.
 Elisha knows, he’s been told many times, that Elijah is living on borrowed time, soon to leave this earth.

 Elisha is heartbroken, anticipating the death of his great friend and mentor.
-Elijah has been like a father to him.
+He’s been like a father to him.
 The group called ‘the company of the prophets’ keeps repeating what Elisha does not want to hear–‘…do you not know that the Lord is going to take your master from you today?’ (v.3).

 Elijah trusts that the Lord will do for Elisha what he himself can’t.
 He steps aside.
 Trusting God.